alexstirpe/sparkylube/README.md

 # sparkylube.ca
 Website for Oil Change Service Shop in Brantford, ON

---- CONTACT VIA GITHUB ONLY ---
+## --- CONTACT VIA GITHUB ONLY ---

 # The Internship — Sparky Lube Website Project

 ## 📌 Project Overview
-"The Internship" is a web development collaboration between Alexandria A. Stirpe and Mohammed D. Mounir and Sparky Lube — a locally owned and operated Canadian oil shop.
+"The Internship" is a web development collaboration between Alexandria S. and Mohammed M. and Sparky Lube — a locally owned and operated Canadian oil shop.
 The goal was to create a clean, responsive, fully original front-end website that reflects Sparky Lube's brand identity, values, and community presence.
 All assets and code were crafted from scratch using HTML, CSS, and JavaScript.

 ## 🧑‍💼 Collaborators
-- **Alexandria A. Stirpe**
+- **Alexandria S.**
-- **Mohammed D. Mounir**
+- **Mohammed M.**

 ## 🛠️ Technologies Used
 - **HTML5**